 What’s the relationship between obesity and hirsutism aka overweight and excessive hair growth?
 It may not be obvious that there’s a connection between the two.

-Both may be side effects of another condition or disease.
-This is mainly due to hormone imbalance.
-It’s best to get to the root of the matter.
+As a matter of fact, both may be side effects of another condition or disease.
+This is mainly due to hormone imbalance, so it’s best to get to the root of the matter.

 Start by consulting your primary care physician, dermatologist, or endocrinologist.
 An endocrinologist specializes in hormonal diseases.